cs1302uga/cs1302-ce14/README.md

 	  1. If **no**, then fix the error in the code.

    1. Recompile;
+   1. Stage and commit your changes using Git; and
    1. Repeat as needed.

    **NOTE:** Your instructor or PLA will look at the list of things you tried.
+You should have a log entry for each.
    They will not sign off on this checkpoint if you do not do the steps above for each and every error as _errors are expected_ if you perform the steps correctly.